thefixer3x/LanOnasisIndex/LANDING_PAGE_IMPLEMENTATION_PLAN.md

 # Lan Onasis Landing Page Enhancement Implementation Plan

 ## Overview
-This plan outlines the steps to enhance the lanonasis-index landing page to showcase all platform services and provide a redirect to the development interface at api.lanonasis.com.
+This plan outlines the steps to enhance the LanOnasis-index landing page to showcase all platform services and provide a redirect to the development interface at api.LanOnasis.com.
 The implementation will follow the component integration map and adhere to the Onasis-CORE architecture separation principles.

 ## Phase 1: Repository Setup and Integration

-### Task 1.1: Add lanonasis-maas as a submodule
+### Task 1.1: Add LanOnasis-maas as a submodule
-- Add lanonasis-maas repository as a submodule in the monorepo
+- Add LanOnasis-maas repository as a submodule in the monorepo
 - Configure proper paths in package.json workspaces
 - Update turbo.json to include the new package